 Some dogs can be very determined when they want to get somewhere, so just locking a loose dog in a room is inviting damage.
 Again, use the crate, or consider boarding him.
-Can't afford to board?
-Try fundraising with a garage sale, dog wash or BBQ to raise funds for some temporary housing.
-Some boarding facilities offer a rescue discount.
-Ask your own vet for kennel recommendations or possibly a reduced rate for boarding at his clinic.
 Remember to place new ID tags on the pup.
 Some pet food stores offer on-the-spot pet tags.

 A BIG HELP: Read how to streamline the stray into your routine while you search for a home.
 A New Dog